 The real killer, as it turned out, was Greg Cooper (David Holcomb), a disgruntled former doctor who was upset about being let go from his GH internship and wanted everyone at the hospital to die.
 He had brainwashed Julie into thinking she had committed the horrible crimes when it had been him doing the devilish deeds all along.

 Which of the above soap opera serial killers creeped you out the most?
 Are there any fictional serial murderers you think deserve to be added to the list?
-We want to hear from you -- and there are many ways you can share your thoughts.
+We want to hear from you -- so drop your comments in the Comments section below, tweet about it on Twitter, share it on Facebook, or chat about it on our Message Boards.